Kvr-10/Breaking-Ball-Game/README.md

 Welcome to the Breaking Ball Game, an exciting and engaging game developed in Java!

+## Game Overview
+Breaking Ball is a thrilling game where you control a paddle to break bricks by bouncing a ball.
+The objective is to break all the bricks without letting the ball fall off the screen.
+Once the level is completed, the difficulty of game increases.

 ## How to Run the Game

 ### Clone the Repository: